zhao-ht/GIMLET/README.md

 ## Updates

+### 2023.9.24

+Out work has been accepted at NeurIPS 2023!
+The camera ready paper is coming soon.

 ### 2023.7.10

 **1.** Now the datasets and the GIMLET model can be download directly from HuggingFace  🤗 : [https://huggingface.co/datasets/haitengzhao/molecule_property_instruction](https://huggingface.co/datasets/haitengzhao/molecule_property_instruction) and [https://huggingface.co/haitengzhao/gimlet](https://huggingface.co/haitengzhao/gimlet).